TeamAIRE/ancestral_interactome_inference/readme.md

 ## What it does

-For each edge present in at least two extant networks (on the basis of (ortho|homo)logy)
+For each edge present in the interactome of at least two extant taxa
 ```
 1: present / 0: absent